UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/README.md

 *   [Running Genomics Nextflow Pipelines](gnextnext5.md) - Guide to using Nextflow on UCR HPCC for genomics.
 *   [Genomics 101](genomics101.html) - Fundamental concepts and tools in genomics research.

+### GCP Scaling and Strategy

+*   [UCR Research & GCP: Scaling for the Future](ucr-research-gcp-scaling.html) - An interactive report on the growing demand for GPU and TPU resources at UCR, highlighting key research projects and strategic opportunities with Google Cloud Platform.

 ### AI/ML and Edge Computing

 *   [AI/ML Overview](../pages/ai-ml.md) - UCR's AI/ML Hub, covering LLMs, chatbots, software tools, and models.